geoschem/GCClassic/docs/source/gcclassic-user-guide/run-speedup.rst

 can significantly impact your simulation.
 Instead, consider cropping high-resolution meteorology fields to the extent of your nested domain.
-This can easily be done with the netCDF operators or the Climate Data Operators; see our :ref:`netcdf-guide` supplemental guide for more information.
+This can easily be done with the netCDF operators or the Climate Data Operators; see our :ref:`ncguide` supplemental guide for more information.

 .. _run-speedup-nested-buffer: